cabouman/xcal/README.md

 ### Option 2: Manual install

 1. **Create conda environment:**
-   Create a new conda environment named `jax_labs` using the following commands:
+   Create a new conda environment named `xspec` using the following commands:

    ```bash
    conda remove env --name xspec --all